Michigan Distracted Driving Accident Lawyer

-During a motor vehicle accident investigation, officers look for signs of distracted driving at the crash scene.
-At Lipton Law, our knowledgeable personal injury lawyers aggressively pursue compensation for victims injured by inattentive drivers.
+During a Michigan car accident investigation, officers look for signs of distracted driving at the crash scene.
+At Lipton Law, our experienced personal injury lawyers aggressively pursue compensation for victims injured by inattentive drivers.
 We make it our mission to get answers and justice in car accident cases in Southfield and the surrounding area.

 Distracted driving occurs when drivers operate vehicles while struggling with visual, manual or cognitive distractions.
 Visual distractions happen when drivers take their eyes off the road.
 Manual distractions require motorists to take their hands off the wheel.
 Cognitive distractions force drivers to take their minds off driving.
 Alone or in combination, these combinations have deadly results.

 Texting on a cellphone while driving involves all three forms of distraction.
 That’s why, in Michigan, the texting ban is a primary offense, meaning law enforcement officers do not need another reason aside from texting to issue a citation.

 Distracted drivers can also cause accidents when a motorist participates in these activities while driving:

 - Puts makeup on